JaneaSystems/nodejs-mobile-samples/ios/native-xcode-node-folder/README.md

 ## How to run
  - Clone this project.
+ - Run `npm install` inside `ios/native-xcode-node-folder/nodejs-project/`.
- - Download the Node.js on Mobile shared library from [here](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.4/nodejs-mobile-v0.1.4-ios.zip).
+ - Download the Node.js on Mobile shared library from [here](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.6/nodejs-mobile-v0.1.6-ios.zip).
  - Copy the `NodeMobile.framework` file inside the zip's `Release-universal` path to this project's `NodeMobile/` folder (there's a `copy-NodeMobile.framework-here` empty file inside the project's folder for convenience).
  - In Xcode import the `ios/native-xcode-node-folder/native-xcode-node-folder.xcodeproj` project.
  - Select one physical iOS device as the run target.